thomasantony/CarND-P04-Advanced-Lane-Lines/README.md

 [![Challenge video output](https://img.youtube.com/vi/VM6lMkD-xf4/0.jpg)](https://youtu.be/VM6lMkD-xf4)

+The lanes in the harder challenge video were found to be very difficult to track with this pipeline.
+The algorithm has to be improved and made more robust for that video.

 ---
-### Discussion
+## Discussion

 The pipeline was able to detect and track the lanes reliably in  the project video.
 With some tweaks (reversing the warping/edge detection), it also worked well for the challenge video.
 The main issue with the challenge video was lack of contrast and false lines.

-#### (a) Gradient enhancement
+### (a) Gradient enhancement
 A color image can be converted to grayscale in many ways.
 The easiest is what is called equal-weight conversion where the red, green and blue values are given equal weights and averaged.
 However, the ratio between these weights can be modified to enhance the gradient of the edges of interest (such as lanes).
-According to [Ref2](ref2), grayscale images converted using the ratios 0.5 for red, 0.4 for green, and 0.1 for blue, are better at detecting yellow and white lanes.
+According to Ref.2, grayscale images converted using the ratios 0.5 for red, 0.4 for green, and 0.1 for blue, are better at detecting yellow and white lanes.
 This method was used for converting images to gray scale in this project.

 However, even this method faces problems under different color temperature illuminations, such as evening sun or artificial lighting conditions.
-A better method that continuously computes the best weighting vector based on prior frames is described in [Ref 2](ref2).
+A better method that continuously computes the best weighting vector based on prior frames is described in [2].
 This was not implemented in this project due to time constraints, and because reasonable results were obtained for the project and challenge videos without the use of such a method.
 However, implementing such a method would make the pipeline a lot more robust to change in contrast and illumination.

-#### (b) A note on order of operations
+### (b) A note on order of operations
 In the pipeline described in the lectures, the perspective transform was applied after the edges were detected in the image using some thresholding techniques (described in a later section).

 The effect of reversing this order, by applying the perspective transform first and then applying the edge detection was also examined.
 It was found that with the current set of hyper-parameters used for edge detection, the reverse process was able to reject more "distractions" at the cost of a decrease in the number of lane pixels found.
 This was particularly of interest in some parts of the challenge video.
 Here is an example of an image where the order of thresholding and warping made a difference: